A whole new culinary concept has just arrived in Trastevere

 Whether it’s a lunch, a snack, an aperitivo or dinner, Il Maritozzo Rosso is the place to go.
 They also have a great selection of cocktails that range from the classic Mojito to the Old Fashioned all the way to Gin Martini.
 And what better way to accompany your drinks than with a savoury maritozzo?

 To start your weekend on the right foot, head to Il Maritozzo Rosso for their delicious brunch on Saturdays.
-There’s a brunch buffet with everything you have ever dreamed of: from the Benedict Maritozzo, spongy omelettes and vegetable woks, to carrot cakes and cheesecakes, and of course, the classic maritozzo with whipped cream!
-You can also order a Maritozzi Burger la carte, which come with either beef or salmon, and of course a vegetarian Maritozzi Burger couldn’t be missing.
+There’s a brunch a la carte menu with everything you have ever dreamed of: from the Benedict Maritozzo, spongy omelettes, pancakes with maple syrup and vegetable woks, to carrot cakes and cheesecakes, and of course, the classic maritozzo with whipped cream and more!
+You can also order a Maritozzi Burger, which come with either beef or salmon, and of course a vegetarian Maritozzi Burger couldn’t be missing.

 One thing’s for sure: once you step inside il Maritozzo Rosso, you’ll fall in love with their food, hospitality, informal vibe and unique vintage locale/workshop.
 They’re even equipped with an open kitchen and you can dine right at the counter to see the chefs in action.
 Next time you’re in Trastevere, definitely give this place a try.